 My book 'Ear Training in Context' expands on the Kodaly concept, utilizing 2+ hours of custom audio-content across various musical styles.
 The method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.

 I'm experienced teaching privately and in class form, using English, Dutch or Swedish.
 For online lessons you need a decent camera setup with a clear mic sound (acoustic) or route the audio of your digipiano/synth to your soundcard.
-If would like to take lessons with me, you can get in touch through the Contact-form on the website.
+If you would like to take lessons with me, you can get in touch through the Contact-form on the website.

 A modern approach on training your inner ear - for students & teachers